fvilmos/gesture_detector/README.md

 ```
 python3 ./gesture_detector.py -l ./labels.txt -t -dd ./data/tmp -sf 1 -sp 1
 ```
-This will capture regions for detection, and the frames on which the regions were detected.
+This will capture regions for detection and the frames on which the regions were detected.
 If just patches are needed use just -sp 1 command.
-Now, comes the hard work of selectiong and coping the specific image patches under the desired directorys.
+Now, comes the hard work of selecting and copying the specific image patches under the desired directories.

-#### 4. Instruct software for retrain
+#### 4. Instruct software for retraining

 Use the following command for retrain:
 ```
 python3 ./gesture_detector.py -l ./labels.txt -t ./data.xml -cmd retrain
 ```
-When everithing has gone well with the re-train, the software starts automatically.
-The data.xml will be automatically saved, threfore for nex run only:
+When everything has gone well with the re-train, the software starts automatically.
+The data.xml will be automatically saved, therefore for next run only:
 ```
 python3 ./gesture_detector.py -l ./labels.txt -t ./data.xml
 ```

-### Tweeking the object detector
+### Tweaking the object detector

-Detection performace is mainly driven by the color filterer.
-Different skin tones or even changing the object traced, can be easily setted, in the folowing code section:
+Detection performance is mainly driven by the color filterer.
+Different skin tones or even changing the object traced can be easily set, in the following code section:
 ```
 # pre-processing
 objPP = clPreProcessing(img0, False, 155, 30, 100)
 ```
-There is a simple tool to obtain desired color, [try this out](https://github.com/fvilmos/color_filterer).
+There is a simple tool to obtain the desired color, [try this out](https://github.com/fvilmos/color_filterer).

 ### (Re) Calibrate

-In some cases skeen color detector does not provide consistent detection.
-Re- calibration could be the solution.
+In some cases, a skin color detector does not provide consistent detection.
+Recalibration could be the solution.
 Values are stored in the labels file.
-Tustart the calibration process invoke the pithon file with the following arguments:
+To start the calibration process invokes the python file with the following arguments:
 ```
 python3 ./gesture_detector.py -l ./labels.txt -t data.xml -cal 1